-When you release the mouse button, the property editor will show the properties of this Barcode field.
-In this editor, you must specify the barcode symbology, scale and link.
+When you release the mouse button, the Barcode Field Editor will open.
+In this editor, you must specify the barcode symbology, scale, rotation, and link.
 For our example we are going to use the Code128 type of barcode.
-We chose scale 4 (X dimension is 4 pixels wide.)

-For the link field, we click on the ellipsis button to open up the Barcode Link Editor.
-From this editor shown below we have pulled down the selector and chosen the field that contains the variable text field 7 (%7V, which is the heat number.)
+We chose scale 4 (X dimension is 4 pixels wide) and rotation 90 degrees.
+For the link field, we have pulled down the selector and chosen the field that contains the variable text field 7 (which is the heat number.)
 This happens to be field 16 in our example because it was the 16th field we added to the layout.
 The link in your own layout may be different.